aaronsherwood/ofxRSSDK/README.md

 Drop this repository into the \<openframeworksfolder>/addons/ folder

 #### Xcode
-I've included an Xcode example that should be ready to use.
-But when building a new example:
+There are two Xcode examples that should be ready to use.
+But when building a new project:
 * Drag the osx folder containing the three .dylib files in libs/lib into the project.
 Select Copy Items if Needed & Add to Targets.
 After added it should look like:
 ![](https://raw.githubusercontent.com/aaronsherwood/ofxRSSDK/master/images/lookslike.png)
 * In Build Phases drag and drop the three .dylib files over from the left side of xCode into Copy Files: